 Unlike Trello however it offers more than just a Kanban board or calendar view and instead looks to incorporate a variety of tools and processes to make managing your team easier.

 This includes the ability to create to-do lists, collaborate on message boards, create schedules and manage files and documents.
 As a result it is an ideal Trello alternative to teams who need to bring more structure to their work environment and have larger or more complex projects to manage.
+This isn’t the only ther alternative system that you can use for managing your files and documents.
+There are other systems out there as well that can help you with these sort of things.
+If you are interested in finding out more, then you can check out this site here (FilecenterDMS.com)

 One difference compared to Trello where Basecamp does come in at a disadvantage is on the lack of a free tier.
 While they do offer a $30 day trial, even small teams will need to pay to maintain access.
 Basecamp’s paid plan starts at $99 per month, regardless of team size.